a-steris/browser-automation/README.md

    - View real-time balance
    - Monitor recent payments
    - Generate and export reports
-   - Send reports to Slack or email
+   - Send reports to Slack or email (for slack you have to connect a slack bot)

 ## Development